tvmani/tvmani.github.io/md/story_about_dailypractice.md

 Now both of us experimenting idea that is fusion between Atomic-Habits + Maths + Social Service.
 Oveall we term it as "Open service", people who wants to gain and/or serve for better future.

-## What is our goal?
+## What is our objective?

 * Every kids has to get equal and quality education for free.

+## What are our opinion?

-We are opinionated that Parents are the one who play major role here than school!
+* We are opinionated that Parents are the one who play major role here than school!
 * Unfortunately not every parents would realize, for few earning bread for their kid is dailypractice, we have to support them somehow!
 * It should be Mathematics centered.
 Kids have to learn to understand the only universal language that is applicable for everyone under the sun!
 * Here dopamine comes from parents appreciation (everyone has to care for everybody, sometime unknown, you may be appreciating a kid who has lots of disadvantage mentally/physically/economically)